Friday, April 11, 2025

 Q14.
 What are the average product values for each of our customer segments: novice DIYers, intermediate woodworkers, and professional cabinetmakers?

-SELECT Class, AVG(Worth) AS Average_Price
+SELECT Class, AVG(Worth) AS Average_Price FROM Merchandise GROUP BY Class;

 Q15.
 The top three highest-paid staff at our company are as follows: